 Peer experiences.
 Many students chose programs based on recommendations from someone they knew in a similar academic situation

-Academic plan.
+Academic schedule.
 Students are weary of study abroad because they feel it will conflict with their academic plan and/or extend graduation (especially in competitive majors).
 Students who had outlined their academic plan in advance felt more prepared to study abroad.

 Once I understood what was important to them, I asked how their experience had been using the Study Abroad Website.